Gulam1288/Medicine-Recommendation-System/README.md

-Here's a `README.md` file based on the HTML content, designed with clear sections and code blocks for a dynamic and informative presentation:
+Instructions on how to set up the database using XAMPP and run the Flask server:

 ```markdown
 # Project Explanation